mehdiamlal/mehdiamlal/README.md

 I'm a computer science student and Python enthusiast with a passion for coding, and learning new stuff.

 * 🌍  I'm based in Turin, Italy
-* 🧠  I'm currently learning APIs in Python
+* 🧠  I'm currently learning REST APIs in Python
 * 🤝  I'm open to collaborating on cool open source projects

 ### Skills